 misappropriation or mismanagement of funds or illegally withholding of funds or refusal to pay any funds that belong to any person or entity otherwise entitled thereto and that have been entrusted to the collaborative board of directors or its administrators in their fiduciary capacities;

-fraud or gross mismanagement on the part of the educational collaborative board or administrators, including but not limited to mismanagement of the educational programs and failure to provide a healthy and safe environment for students;
+fraud or gross mismanagement on the part of the collaborative board of directors or administrators, including but not limited to mismanagement of the educational programs and failure to provide a healthy and safe environment for students;

 criminal convictions on the part of any administrator or appointed representative on the board of directors;

-information gathered from audits, onsite visits or review or any other source that demonstrates that the collaborative has serious programmatic or fiscal issues; and/or
+information gathered from audits, onsite visits or reviews, or any other source that demonstrates that the collaborative has serious programmatic or fiscal issues; and/or

-failure to fulfill any conditions imposed by the Board in connection with the approval of the agreement or a remedial plan pr 603 CMR 50.10.
+failure to fulfill any conditions imposed by the Board in connection with the approval of the agreement or a remedial plan pursuant to 603 CMR 50.10.

-The Board shall notify the collaborative board of directors, the member districts, and the member districts’ superintendents in writing that the Board intends to revoke the educational collaborative’s approval.
-A vote of intent to revoke an educational collaborative’s approval shall operate as a notice of the action and does not operate as an order to show cause.
-The Board shall send the notice 60 days before the revocation takes effect.
-Where in the opinion of the Board the health or safety of the collaborative’s students is at risk, the Board may provide notice of an immediate suspension of the operation of the collaborative or one or more of its programs.
+The Board shall notify the collaborative board of directors, the member districts, and the member districts’ superintendents in writing of its intent to suspend or revoke approval of the collaborative agreement.
+A vote of intent to suspend or revoke approval shall operate as a notice of the action and does not operate as an order to show cause.
+The Board shall send the notice 60 days before the suspension or revocation takes effect, except when approval is being suspended under 603 CMR 50.10(2)(a).

-Upon receiving a notice of intent to revoke approval of an educational collaborative, or notice of a suspension, the collaborative shall have all rights of review as provided in M.G.L. c.
+Upon receiving a notice of intent to suspend or revoke approval of an educational collaborative agreement, the collaborative shall have all rights of review required by M.G.L. c.
 30A, § 13, and 801 CMR 1.00.
-All requests for hearings, where hearings are provided by said statutes, shall be in writing, addressed to the Board, and must be received within 15 days of receipt by the collaborative board of directors of the notice of intent to revoke or suspend approval.
+All requests for hearings, where hearings are provided by said statute, shall be in writing, addressed to the Board, and must be received within 15 days of receipt by the collaborative board of directors of the notice of intent to revoke or suspend approval.
 At such hearing, the collaborative board of directors shall bear the burden of proof and present its case first.

+A collaborative that has received a notice of intent to revoke approval of its agreement shall immediately begin planning for termination of the collaborative by providing notice to member districts and non-member districts.

+A collaborative must cease operating upon the revocation of the approval of its collaborative agreement and comply with the termination procedures set forth in 603 CMR 50.11(1)(2).

+50.11 Dissolution

-Educational collaboratives shall comply with the closing guidelines established by the Department and shall submit documentation per 603 CMR 50.11(1)(a).
-Educational collaboratives shall immediately begin planning for closure once the Board issues a notice of intent to revoke the approval of the collaborative or notice of suspension.Voluntary Termination: A collaborative may dissolve the collaborative in accordance with the procedures set forth in the collaborative agreement
+Voluntary Termination: A collaborative may dissolve the collaborative in accordance with the procedures set forth in the collaborative agreement.

+Termination Procedures:

-The Collaborative must submit the following information to the Department:
+The collaborative must submit the following information to the Department:

 A process for determining the appropriate disposition of federal/state funds, equipment, and supplies;